JavaScriptN0ob/simpleServerTest-NodeJs/README.md

   all finished, debugged & tested.

 ### Updated on 02/08/2020
   After deeper learning, I divide server.js into model, controller, routes, middleware layers.
-Please change branch to divided to check. <br>
+Please change branch to divided to check. <br><br><br>

 Please download the file and using command:
   1. ```npm install```